laravel-enso/documentation/docs/backend/track-who.md

 - requires the presence of the proper model attributes / table columns
 - once the structure is set up, by using the proper trait, the information is added automatically
 - the trait works only when the user is authenticated, in order to avoid issues during tests or when using the cli/tinker
+- provides a `TrackWho` resource that can be used within Enso

 ## Usage